MITLibraries/thing/README.md

 ## Developer notes

+### Annotations

+Please `bundle exec annotaterb models` when making changes to models to update the internal documentation.

 ### Confirming functionality after updating dependencies

 The application has excellent test coverage, and most errors are likely to be caught by our test suite.
 This runs in CI,